esa/pagmo2/doc/sphinx/docs/python/tutorials/cmaes_vs_xnes.rst

 =================================================

 In this tutorial we will show how to use pygmo to comapre the performances of two UDAs.
-We lay down a standard procedure which is to be considered the best practice to perfrom comaprisons and should be used when possible.
+We lay down a standard procedure which is to be considered the best practice to perfrom comaprisons and should be used when possible, that is when algorithms have well defined exit conditions.

 We take the case of the two UDAs :class:`~pygmo.cmaes` and :class:`~pygmo.xnes`.